404notfound-erdosbootcampproject/reddit_analysis/README.md

 - It is well-liked
 - It generates much discussion

 We therefore single out the post's score, upvote ratio, and total number of comments as relevent to measuring the post's popularity.
 From this three variables, we would like to distill a single numerical "popularity score" for a post.
 In order to do this, we perform a Principal Component Analysis on these three variables across our dataset.
 Our "popularity score" is then defined to be the principal score, that is to say, the first principal component from our analysis.
-The first principal component explains 45% of the variance in our normalized outputs.
+This principal score explains 45% of the variance in our normalized scores, upvote ratios, and comment numbers.

 ## Features that Influence Popularity